Configure Workforce Identity Federation with PingFederate

 Replace the following:

-The file contains the endpoints used by the gcloud CLI to enable the browser-based authentication flow and set the audience to the IdP that was configured in the workforce identity pool provider.
+The login configuration file contains the endpoints used by the gcloud CLI to enable the browser-based authentication flow and set the audience to the IdP that was configured in the workforce identity pool provider.
 The file doesn't contain confidential information.

-The output looks similar to the following:
+The login configuration file content looks similar to the following:

 {